 Ford F-150 features that impact insurance costs

 Countless vehicle features can affect your car insurance premium.
 If your vehicle comes equipped with the latest safety features, you may pay less for your car insurance.
-If your vehicle is built for speed, you may spend more on your insurance as your provider could see you as a higher risk driver.
+If your vehicle is built for speed, you may spend more on your insurance as your provider could see you as more likely to engage in risky driving behavior.

-The following Ford F-150 features may lower your car insurance premium:
+The following Ford F-150 features may help lower your car insurance premium:

 Other car insurance coverage for a Ford F-150

 If you recently purchased a new Ford F-150, you may want to consider purchasing more insurance than the minimum liability requirements in your state.
-If you are involved in a collision and do not have enough insurance to cover the damages, you will have to pay for repairs or medical expenses out-of-pocket.
+If you are involved in a collision and do not have enough insurance to cover the damage, you may have to pay for repairs or medical expenses out of pocket.
+Here are a few of the most common additional coverage options you might consider:

-If you are unsure how much auto coverage you need, talking with a licensed insurance agent can help.
+If you are unsure how much auto coverage you need, talking with a licensed insurance agent may help.

 - $100,000 bodily injury liability per person